leofang/FDTD/README.md

 * `save_chi`: `input_filename.abs_chi.out` (absolute value of the two-photon wavefunction).
 * `measure_NM`: `input_filename.re_e0.out`, `input_filename.re_e1.out`, `input_filename.re_mu.out`, their imaginary counterparts, and `input_filename.lambda.out`; see the [documentation](doc/FDTD_JORS_style.pdf) for their meanings.

-Note that (i) these options cannot be simultaneously turned off, or the program would generate nothing; (ii) for the wavefunctions, each row in the output file gives the wavefunction along the x-direction starting from x=-a, and rows are written in the order t=0, t=Tstep+1, t=2(Tstep+1), ...
+Note that (i) these options cannot be simultaneously turned off, or the program would generate nothing; (ii) for the wavefunctions, each row in the output file gives the wavefunction along the x-direction starting from **x=-a**, and rows are written in the order t=0, t=Tstep+1, t=2(Tstep+1), ...

 A Mathematica notebook is provided in the `utilities` folder for simple plotting purposes.
 As a validation, sample animations are shown below to demonstrate that in the long-time limit the code apporaches the known results (see the [documentation](doc/FDTD_JORS_style.pdf) for detail).